 It’s important to have the conversation about saving for retirement, especially by the time your child has a summer or high school job.
-A traditional or Roth Individual Retirement Account (IRA) for a child can be a great tool to help them see the impact of saving and investing for retirement, and with IRAs of their own, children can see firsthand how these retirement accounts can work.
+A traditional or Roth individual retirement account (IRA) for a child can be a great tool to help them see the impact of saving and investing for retirement, and with IRAs of their own, children can see firsthand how these retirement accounts work.

-An IRA can be a good way to help children start saving for retirement with their first job and to teach them about how savings habits can payoff through the power of compounding.
+An IRA can be a good way to help children start saving for retirement with their first job and teach them how savings habits can payoff through the power of compounding.

 To open a traditional or Roth IRA for minors, you’ll need to open it in your child’s name and manage the account as a custodian.
 Then, when your child reaches the age of majority in your state, whether that’s 18 or 21, your child takes over the management of the IRA.

 If you already have an investment account, check to see if your broker offers a traditional or Roth IRA for kids.
-Because the account is in your child’s name, you’ll need his or her tax identification number, which is usually the Social Security number.
+Because the account is in your child’s name, you’ll need their tax identification number, which is usually their Social Security number.
 Keep your own information, including your Social Security number, handy just in case you need it.

 There’s no age restriction on a traditional or Roth IRA for kids.
-If your five-year-old child has earned income, you could conceivably open an IRA in his or her name and start the retirement saving process.
+If your five-year-old child has earned income, you could conceivably open an IRA in their name and start the retirement saving process.

 The earlier children start investing, the more time their investments have to potentially take advantage of the power of compounding.

 Like with any IRA, an IRA for a minor comes with contribution caps.
-For the 2021 tax year, you can add $6,000 per year to an IRA, but you won’t be able to put that much into an IRA for your child if he or she doesn’t earn above that threshold.
-If your kid makes $3,000 as a lifeguard over the summer and doesn’t make any other money during the year, that’s the limit.
+For the 2023 tax year, you can add $6,500 per year to an IRA, but you won’t be able to put that much into an IRA for your child if they don’t earn above that threshold.
+For example, if your kid makes $3,000 as a lifeguard over the summer and doesn’t make any other money during the year, what they earned, $3,000 in this case, is the limit.

-Earned income, for the purposes of a traditional or Roth IRA for kids, includes money from any job they would report on a tax return.
+Earned income, for the purposes of a traditional or Roth IRA for kids, includes money from any job they’d report on a tax return.
 Self-employment, like mowing lawns and babysitting, counts as earned income.
-Your child can also work doing small tasks for your family business, as long as you pay them a reasonable wage.
+Your child can also work doing small tasks for your family business if you pay them a reasonable wage.

-As your child’s portfolio develops, you can help identify where successful investment choices were made and where less successful choices were made.
-You can take the opportunity to discuss why a particular stock increased or decreased, and what lessons an investor can learn in hindsight from how your child’s portfolio performed.
+As your child’s portfolio develops, you can help them identify successful investment choices versus less successful choices.
+This is an opportunity to discuss why a particular stock increased or decreased, and what lessons they can learn in hindsight from how their portfolio performed.